filecoin-project/filecoin-docs/reference/general/README.md

 Web-based applications that store your data on Filecoin.
 No command-line or coding experience required.

-* [Estuary](https://estuary.tech) allows uploading and storing content on the Filecoin network directly from your browser.
-Allows anyone with public data to store and retrieve using a few API calls.
 * [ChainSafe Files](https://files.chainsafe.io/) - Dropbox-style UI, login with OAuth or general MetaMask
 * [`File.video`](https://file.video/) - video hosting with decentralized transcoding from LivePeer
 * [Starling Framework for Data Integrity](https://www.starlinglab.org/)